Main settings (kor-elf-shield.toml)

 OS-specific settings

-To specify the parameters for this section, you must first specify [binaryLocations], and then specify the remaining parameters of this section.
+Specify the parameters for this section first [binaryLocations], and then specify the other parameters of this section.
 Example:

 [binaryLocations]